Seasonal Commercial Patio Program

 Description

-Sidewalk and boulevard patios have a stable enclosure that delineates the patio area from the streetscape.
+This type of patio is larger than a bistro patio and has a stable enclosure that delineates the patio area from the streetscape.

-This type of patio may consist of railings, tables, chairs, umbrellas, host stands, plants, solar lights, and/or other patio furnishings.
+It may consist of railings, tables, chairs, umbrellas, host stands, plants, solar lights, and/or other patio furnishings.

 Location